-Most antivirus programs identify winnt.exe as malware, for example Microsoft identifies it as Backdoor:Win32/Servudoor.I or Worm:Win32/Orbina!rts, and Kaspersky identifies it as not-a-virus:Server-FTP.Win32.Serv-U.4103 or Trojan.Win32.Autoit.zr.
+Most antivirus programs identify winnt.exe as malware—for example Microsoft identifies it as Backdoor:Win32/Servudoor.I or Worm:Win32/Orbina!rts, and Kaspersky identifies it as not-a-virus:Server-FTP.Win32.Serv-U.4103 or Trojan.Win32.Autoit.zr.

 The free file information forum can help you find out how to remove it.
-If you know more about this file, please leave a comment or a hint for other users.
+If you have additional information about this file, please leave a comment or a suggestion for other users.

-Known file sizes on Windows 7/XP are 582,522 bytes (50% of all occurrences) or 16,384 bytes.
+Known file sizes on Windows 8/7/XP are 582,522 bytes (50% of all occurrences) or 16,384 bytes.

 Recommended: Identify winnt.exe related errors

 Important: You should check the winnt.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with winnt.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.